Optical Encoder Disks and Strips Information

 Optical encoder disks and strips are used with rotary and linear encoders, respectively.
 They are usually made of metal, plastic, glass, or paper.

-Typically, rotary encoder disks are made by cutting slots in the material, or by printing alternating dark and light areas.
-Rotary encoder disks that use optical techniques are paired with a light emitting diode (LED) and optical detector to "read" slot patterns as they pass in front of the optics.
-Devices that are paired with optical elements become rotary encoders.
-These are used to detect both the speed and direction that an encoder disc is turning.
-There are several patterns for rotary encoder discs that are made by printing or cutting alternating dark and light areas.
+Typically, encoder disks and strips are made by cutting slots in the material, or by printing alternating dark and light areas.
+Optical encoder disks are paired with a light emitting diode (LED) and optical detector to "read" slot patterns as they pass in front of the optics.
+These are used to detect both the speed and direction that an encoder disk is turning.
+There are several patterns for rotary encoder disks and strips that are made by printing or cutting alternating dark and light areas.
 Quadrature, a common technique, offsets two sets a half line-width apart to produce four counts per line.
 Other types of patterns permit different types of output signals from the optical encoder.
-As a rule, the resolution or counter per revolution of a rotary encoder disk depend upon how closely the slot pattern is placed.
+As a rule, the resolution or counter per revolution of an encoder disk or strip depend upon how closely the slot pattern is placed.